Our Shared 2050 Vision

 Enables a high quality of life for Albertans by meeting our energy needs reliably and affordably.
 Energy drives much of the everyday life for Albertans and the economy, and its availability and affordability affect our standard of living.
 Albertans depend on our energy system to meet their needs for shelter, comfort, mobility, food, and to operate their businesses and institutions.
 Dependable and affordable energy allows a high quality of life for Albertans and a strong economy.

-Contributes to reconciliation between Alberta’s Indigenous and non-Indigenous peoples.
+A leader in energy-based partnership towards reconciliation with Indigenous peoples in Canada.
 Our energy system fosters engagement with and development in Indigenous communities, while fully respecting Indigenous and Treaty rights, traditional knowledge, values, perspectives, and honouring the UN Declaration on the Rights of Indigenous Peoples.
 It includes Indigenous peoples, and enhances their environmental and social prosperity and personal well-being.

 Is inclusive, accessible, and equitable to current and future generations.
 Alberta’s energy system supports the well-being of Alberta communities, recognizes its responsibility to global communities, ensures all voices and perspectives are included in how decisions are made, and that all Albertans can share in its benefits.
 Special consideration is given to youth and marginalized populations, including their energy needs.